LithiumHou/SigXTalk/README.md

 - measure the regulatory selectivity between signals and targets, by introducing the concept of pathway fidelity and specificity.

 ## Installation
 SigXTalk is based on R+Python.
 The preprocessing (filtering, normalization, scaling and dim-reduction) of datasets, CCC analysis, result visualization are processed with R, while the hypergraph construction and representative learning are processed with Python.
 Therefore, both the R and Python environments need to be correctly setup before using SigXTalk.
-In short, the de-novo installation of SigXTalk contains the following steps:
+In short, the installation of SigXTalk contains the following steps:
 - Installation of the dependencies of SigXTalk R package
 - Installation of the SigXTalk R package
 - Installation of the SigXTalk Python module